VirtualOilCake/Shinamai/README.md

 Xiaohua notice something is weird about her sound.

 "Mmnn, is it a cold...?
 Y'know my body does feel duller than usual..."
 Xiaohua talks to herself.

+Xiaohua is a Chinese, as a proud Chinese national, she tries to find some Lianhua Qingwen capsule to help her with the cold.

+"That's weird...
+Where did my Chinese medicine go?"